vulcanfox/aks-demo/README.md

 ![](screenshots/3-module-files.png)

 Modules consist of `main.tf, variables.tf, outputs.tf`:
-1.	 `Main.tf `: Describes the resource(s) that the model represents.
+1.	 `Main.tf `: Describes the resource(s) that the module represents.
 For example, the code below describes our Kubernetes cluster on Azure.
 Its location is in the East US, it has a node count (virtual machines) of 2, it runs the Kubernetes version we set (1.32.7), and so on.

         ```python
         2.	resource "azurerm_resource_group" "default" {